Jester-Head/literate-umbrella/README.md

 # literate-umbrella
+🚨 Note to Visitors 🚨

+Thank you for visiting my repository.
+I've recently identified some discrepancies in the information provided here.
+I'm committed to ensuring accuracy and quality in my work, and I am currently in the process of updating and correcting these details.
 ## Capstone Project
 This is my first attempt at a machine-learning project.
 The idea was to create a service to identify toxic comments on YouTube channels.
 ### Requirements